openapi-json-schema-tools/openapi-json-schema-generator/docs/migration-from-swagger-codegen.md

 If you use a generator without specifying each parameter, you might see some differences in the generated code.
 As example the default package name used in the generated code has changed.
-You need to have a look at the specific value, depending of your target language, but often `Swagger` îs replaced by `OpenAPITools` and `io.swagger` is replaced by `org.openapitools`.
+You need to have a look at the specific value, depending of your target language, but often `Swagger` îs replaced by `OpenAPITools` and `io.swagger` is replaced by `org.openapijsonschematools`.
-Concretely if you did not specify anything when you are generating java code, a file `org/openapitools/api/PetApi.java`  might be generated instead of `io/swagger/api/PetApi.java`.
+Concretely if you did not specify anything when you are generating java code, a file `org/openapijsonschematools/api/PetApi.java`  might be generated instead of `io/swagger/api/PetApi.java`.

 If this is a problem for you, you need to explicitly set the the parameter value in order to match with the `swagger-codgen` default value (`apiPackage` == `io.swagger` in the previous example with the java generator).

 ## New fully qualified name for the classes

-If you have extended some generators in your project, and you are looking for a specific class, replace the `io.swagger.codegen` package (old name) with `org.openapitools.codegen` package (new name).
+If you have extended some generators in your project, and you are looking for a specific class, replace the `io.swagger.codegen` package (old name) with `org.openapijsonschematools.codegen` package (new name).

 Example: `DefaultGenerator`